Video Sermon by Tkach to Worldwide Church of God Members, January 1995

 The Day Joseph Tkach, Sr. Gave His New Covenant Sermon (What Really Happened?) (input from several former WCG members)

 UPDATE: In April 2009 WCG changed their name in the United States to Grace Communion International.
+(Some local church areas and countries may still carry the former name or a different one.)
+They have since gone on to embrace New Age teachers and philosophies.

 Part one of sermon: